 In this paper we experiment with probabilistic neural networks from a PAC-Bayesian approach.
 We name 'PAC-Bayes with Backprop' (PBB) the family of (probabilistic) neural network training methods derived from PAC-Bayes bounds and optimized through stochastic gradient descent.
 The work reported here is the result of our empirical studies undertaken to investigate three PBB training objectives.
 For reference, they are the functions $f{\text{quad}}$ , $f{\text{lambda}}$ and $f{\text{classic}}$ , shown respectively in Eq.
 (9), Eq.
 (10) and Eq.
 (11) below.
 These objectives are based on PAC-Bayes bounds with similar names, which are relaxations of the PAC-Bayes relative entropy bound (Langford and Seeger, 2001), also known as the PAC-Bayes-kl bound in the literature.
-The classic PAC-Bayes bound, from which $f{\text{classic}}$ is derived, is that of McAllester (1999), but we use the improved dependence on the number of training patterns as suggested by Maurer (2004).
+The classic PAC-Bayes bound, from which $f{\rm classic}$ is derived, is that of McAllester (1999), but we use it with the improved dependence on the number of training patterns as clarified by Maurer (2004).
 The PAC-Bayes-lambda bound is that of Thiemann et al. (2017).
-The PAC-Bayes-quadratic bound, from which $f{quad}$ is derived, was first introduced by us in the preprint Rivasplata et al. (2019b).
-Our final aim is to provide tight risk certificates on the classification error of the randomized classifiers generated by these training methods.
-The certificate is valid on unseen examples, making it a first step towards self-certified learning, which would avoid the need for data splitting protocols in both testing and model selection.
+The PAC-Bayes-quadratic bound, from which $f{\text{quad}}$ is derived, was first introduced by us in the preprint Rivasplata et al. (2019).
+Importantly, our work shows tightness of the numerical certificates on the error of the randomized classifiers generated by these training methods.
+In each case, the computed certificate is valid on unseen examples (from the same data distribution as the training data), and is evaluated using (part of) the data set that was used to learn the predictor for which the certificate is valid.
+These properties make our work a first example of self-certified learning, which proposes to use the whole dataset for learning a predictor and certifying its risk on unseen data, without the need for data splitting protocols both for testing and model selection.

 Our line of research owes credit to previous works that have trained a probabilistic neural network by minimizing a PAC-Bayes bound, or used a PAC-Bayes bound to give risk certificates for trained neural networks.
 Langford and Caruana (2001) developed a method to train a probabilistic neural network by randomizing the weights with Gaussian noise (adjusted in a data-dependent way via a sensitivity analysis), and computed an upper bound on the error using the PAC-Bayes-kl bound.
-They also pointed that PAC-Bayes bounds might be fruitful for computing non-vacuous generalization bounds for neural nets.
-Dziugaite and Roy (2017) used a training objective (essentially equivalent to $f{\text{classic}}$ ) based on a relaxation of the PAC-Bayes-kl bound.
+They also suggested that PAC-Bayes bounds might be fruitful for computing non-vacuous generalization bounds for neural nets.
+Dziugaite and Roy (2017) used a training objective (essentially equivalent to $f{\rm classic}$ ) based on a relaxation of the PAC-Bayes-kl bound.
 They optimized this objective using stochastic gradient descent (SGD), and computed a confidence bound on the error of the randomized classifier following the same approach that Langford and Caruana (2001) used to compute their error bound.
 Dziugaite and Roy (2018) developed a two-stage method to train a probabilistic neural net, which in the first stage trains a prior mean by empirical risk minimization via stochastic gradient Langevin dynamics (Welling and Teh, 2011), and in the second stage re-uses the same training data used for the prior in order to train a posterior Gaussian distribution over weights by minimizing a relaxation of the classic PAC-Bayes bound which accounts for the data re-use.

 In this paper we report experiments on MINIST and CIFAR-10 with the three training objectives mentioned above.
-We used by default the randomized predictor scheme (also called the 'stochastic predictor' in the PAC-Bayes literature), justified by the fact that PAC-Bayes bounds give high-confidence guarantees on the expected loss of the randomized predictor.
-Since training is based on a surrogate loss function, optimizing a PBB objective gives a high-confidence guarantee on the randomized predictor's risk under the surrogate
+We used by default the randomized predictor scheme (also called the 'stochastic predictor' in the PAC-Bayes literature), justified by the fact that